relwiwa/fcc-simon-game/README.md

 # fcc-simon-game
-Simon Game - a project for freeCodeCamp's Certification
+Simon Game - a project implemented for freeCodeCamp's Certification